bindukabusara/AGRI-TECH_php/README.md

 ## 17. Acknowledgments or credits we want to include for external libraries, resources, or contributors:

-We don’t have any credit, resources or external libraries yet.
+We do not have any credit, resources or external libraries yet.
 The contributors are going to be updated as we evolve in the development and the implementation.

 ## 18. additional information or context that would be helpful for users or developers: